Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Introduction

-Recently, we investigated films of enantiopure right-handed $\alpha$PA (L-PA) and racemic mixtures of right- and left-handed $\alpha$PA (DL-PA) molecules formed on highly ordered pyrolytic graphite (HOPG) using scanning tunneling microscopy (STM) under ambient conditions \cite{ha2019}.
-For enantiopure PA, the adsorption resulted in a hexagonally close-packed (hcp) arrangement.
-In contrast, racemic DL-PA organized into a rectangular unit cell (Figure 1a, right).
-In addition, there is a coexisting hexagonal phase (Figure 1a, left), which we attribute to an enantiopure handedness $\alpha$-polyalanine (L or D) structure \cite{ha2020}.
-STM height profiles (Figure 1b) revealed alternating apparent heights along the dimer rows (green and black arrows), whereas the hcp structure displayed nearly uniform height (blue arrows).
-The dimer phases exhibited a ~25\% higher packing density compared to the hcp structure, which comes along with an axial shift of ~0.4 nm between adjacent STM maximum features.
-Almost similar phases and lattice parameters were found also for chemically adsorbed $\alpha$PA molecules on Al$_2$O$_3$/Pt/Au/Co/Au substrates \cite{ha2023}, suggestion that the film properties are dominated by the intermolecular fetures rather then the substrate.
+Recently, films of enantiopure right-handed $\alpha$PA (L-PA) and racemic mixtures of right- and left-handed $\alpha$PA (DL-PA) molecules formed on highly ordered pyrolytic graphite (HOPG) as well as on Al$_2$O$_3$/Pt/Au/Co/Au substrates were investigated under ambient conditions~\cite{ha2019,ha2020,ha2023} In these works, both structural properties and spin-resolved electronic conduction properties were studied using scanning tunneling microscopy (STM) and scanning tunneling spectroscopy (STS), respectively.
+The latter revealed CISS magnetoresistance (CISS-MR) for all observed systems, confirming the spin-selectivity properties of $\alpha$PA SAMs.
+In particular, it was found that the CISS-MR reached approximately 75\% for chemisorbed hexagonal phases but dropped to around 50\% for other phases.
+Additionally, the CISS-MR of chemisorbed molecules on Al$_2$O$_3$/Pt/Au/Co/Au substrates was up to 10\% higher than that of physisorbed molecules on HOPG~\cite{ha2023}.
+Furthermore, the STS measurements confirmed that the $\alpha$-helical conformation was preserved in both enantiopure and racemic films, with nearly identical HOMO–LUMO gaps ($\approx \SI{3.4}{eV}$)~\cite{ha2019}.
+The STM characterization of the different $\alpha$PA SAMs revealed that for enantiopure L-PA on HOPG the adsorption resulted in a hexagonally close-packed (hcp) arrangement.
+In contrast, two distinct phases were observed for racemic DL-PA films.
+On the one hand, an hcp structure with identical characteristics to the enantiopure L-PA system was detected.
+(Figure~\ref{fig:STM}a, left).
+On the other hand, a novel phase with a rectangular unit cell has formed (Figure~\ref{fig:STM}a, right) \cite{ha2020}.
+While STM height profiles revealed nearly uniform heights for the hcp structure (Figure~\ref{fig:STM}, blue line) and along the shorter axis of the rectangular phase (Figure~\ref{fig:STM}, red line), alternating apparent heights of about \SI{3.0}{\angstrom} along the longer axis were observed (Figure~\ref{fig:STM}, black line).
+This apparent height difference reduces to about \SI{2.5}{\angstrom} four line scans diagonally to the rectangular cell (Figure~\ref{fig:STM}, green line), suggesting that an $\alpha$PA Helix is positioned in the center of the cell.
+Furthermore, it was found that these dimer phases exhibited a \~25\% higher packing density compared to the hcp structure, which comes along with a reduced distance of $\approx\SI{0.4}{nm}$ between adjacent STM maximum features.
+This observation is consistent with Wallach’s rule which states that racemates can form denser structures than enantiopure systems~\cite{Wallach1895}.
+Similar phases and lattice parameters were found also for chemically adsorbed $\alpha$PA molecules on Al$_2$O$_3$/Pt/Au/Co/Au substrates~\cite{ha2023}, suggesting that the film properties are dominated by the intermolecular features rather than the substrate.